isomerpages/mti-osir/_resources/Frequently Asked Questions/Reconsideration and Appeals.md

 it is cancelled or substituted on reconsideration.
 No further reconsideration can be made after Minister makes a decision on the reconsideration application.</p>
 <p></p>
-<p>Parties may refer here &lt;Application for reconsideration and appeal
+<p>Please refer to the Reconsideration process for a step-by-step process
-CJM&gt; for a step-by-step process on reconsiderations from the Minister.</p>
+flow.</p>
 </div>
 </details>
 <details class="isomer-details">